 From 1st January 2011, the government split the Renewable Energy Target (RET) into two parts the Large Scale Renewable Target (LGCs are created) and the Small-scale Technologies Scheme (STCs are created.).
 Small-scale technologies are for systems to 100kW's.
 Systems over 100kW fall into the large scale renewable target scheme.

 Payments terms are from 3 business days for installers and 20 business days for system owners from the day we receive the complete and correct documentation.
 However, if you are selling registered STCs, payment is the next business day.
 Please refer our settlement terms page.

 3. Do I need to register with Trade In Green for processing of STC assignment forms?

-No, when you lodge your first form your details are entered into our system.
+System Owners - No when you lodge your form your details are entered into our system.

 4. How long do I have to claim payment for my STCs?

 STCs can only be created after a system is completely installed.
 Time limits apply for the creation of RECs based on the installation date.
 STCs must be created within 12 months of the install date.